zapell/zapell.github.io/gambling/overview.md

 ### Look Ahead
 Currently, I only have framework for NBA and NFL games but it would be very simple to extend to other sports and leagues.

+In the future, I want to take a stock market approach to live betting.
+Whether that be through arbitrage or options trading techniques, I think there is tremendous opportunity to algorithmically explore the live betting world.